Yankees hit three homers, blast Blue Jays 8-3 | Devdiscourse

 Aaron Judge hit a solo homer, Brett Gardner added a three-run homer and DJ LeMahieu hit a two-run homer as the Yankees raised their season total to 298.
 Giancarlo Stanton added a sacrifice fly and Luke Voit hit an RBI single as the Yankees won for the 12th time in their past 18 games.

 The Yankees (102-55) concluded their 11th regular season at the current Yankee Stadium with a 57-24 record.
 They matched their highest win total in the current stadium (2009) and finished the season by going 20-0-3 in their last 23 home series, their longest run since going 20-0-5 from Sept.
 15, 1997 to Aug.
 16, 1998.
-New York also entered Sunday one-half game behind Houston for the best record in the majors.
-The Astros were hosting the Los Angeles Angels later Sunday.
+New York remained one-half game behind Houston for the best record in the majors.
+The Astros beat the Los Angeles Angels later Sunday.

 Billy McKinney roughed up Yankees relievers for a pair of homers: a two-run shot off Tyler Lyons in the seventh and a solo homer off Nestor Cortes Jr. in the ninth for Toronto (63-93), which dropped its second straight after matching a season high with five straight wins.
 The Yankees jumped on Toronto opener Wilmer Font taking a 4-0 lead five batters into the game.
 Font's record with the Blue Jays fell to 2-3.